 The things that I went through (not just the car) led me to question everything.

 Why was I in debt and with no financial security, although I had gone to school, got good grades, and had a great job?

-I got this book recommended to me by a random YouTube video from a guy vagabonding through Japan, so I downloaded it before the trip.
+I got this book recommended to me by a random YouTube video from a guy vagabonding through Japan, so I borrowed it before the trip.

 I started reading it and kept on reading, and I COULD NOT PUT IT DOWN.

-Mind you, I was not an avid reader of books since I graduated from university.
+Mind you, I have not been an avid reader of books since I graduated from university.

-I had a complete 180 mindset shift regarding finances, how the world works, the economy, finances, and entrepreneurship.
+I had a complete 180-degree mindset shift regarding finances, how the world works, the economy, finances, and entrepreneurship.

-I now knew what I had to do, that trading time for money was a losing battle, I entered entrepreneurship.
+I now knew what I had to do—that trading time for money was a losing battle—so I entered entrepreneurship.